jmstrick93/CLI_Headline_Scraper/README.md

 Contributions adding a more robust RSpec suite are also welcome.

+The scraper object will likely need to be occasionally maintained as the HTML formats of networks' websites changes.
+If you encounter an error while using this software, please report it at the GitHub repo above.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).